lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > p.31, is it OK to freeze an already-frozen LVar?

+Yep, that's no problem.
+It's a no-op.

 > p.34, Definition 3.4 seems to indicate that a "write" (an operation) applied
 > to a frozen LVar does *not* cause an error if the operation does not affect
 > the LVar.
 Why this decision?
 Wouldn't it be more natural to consider that any
 > operation performed after a freeze is an error?

+The way I see it is this: because the operation doesn't change the contents of the LVar, the contents of the frozen LVar are the same as they would have been had the operation happened before the freeze.
+So, when the operation happens, it's fine to "pretend that it already happened" and just ignore it.
+I think that raising an error would introduce nondeterminism in a place where it doesn't need to be.
+I'd rather avoid raising an error if we can.

 > p.35, it seems a pity that a lot of definitions and lemmas have to be
 > duplicated for lambda_LVar and lambda_LVish.
 One wonders whether one could